bodsch/ansible-icingaweb2/README.md

 ## Examples

-A complete test setup can be found in the GitLab under [icinga2-infrastructure](https://gitlab.com/icinga2-infrastructure/deployment).
+A complete test setup can be found in GitLab under [icinga2-infrastructure](https://gitlab.com/icinga2-infrastructure/deployment).

 Or take e look into the [molecule](molecule/defaults/converge.yml) test.